 - Top with panko bread crumbs and shredded cheese.

 - Bake, uncovered, for 15 to 20 minutes or until cheese is melted and everything is bubbly.
 Garnish with fresh parsley (if desired).
-Enjoy!
+Serve and enjoy!
 Serves 4 large servings or 6 servings with a side.

 - Use canned tuna ‘in water’.
 If you don’t have ‘tuna packed in water’ and only ‘tuna packed in oil,’ no worries!
 Simply rinse and drain the excess oil from the tuna.

-- Nutrition information (estimate only) based on 6 servings.
+- Nutrition information (estimate only) is based on yielding 6 servings.

 Nutrition (ESTIMATE ONLY)